BDC Hamburger Icon

 • Good record with a previous merchant account

-All merchant accounts charge transaction rates, which are a percentage of the purchase amount and sometimes also a flat per-transaction amount.
-These rates range from 0.5 percent to 5 percent of the transaction amount, and an additional 20 cents to 30 cents per transaction.
+• Merchant account transaction rates: All merchant accounts charge transaction rates, which include a percentage of the purchase amount plus a flat per-transaction fee.
+These rates typically range from 1.5% to 3.5% of the transaction amount, plus 20 to 30 cents per transaction.

-When you obtain a merchant account, the credit card processor will provide a dashboard where you can see all of your transactions and create reports.
-It will usually include a virtual terminal to manually input customers’ card information for phone or mail sales, or if the consumer’s chip or magnetic stripe is not working.
-This software is free.
+• Merchant account dashboard and virtual terminal: When you obtain a merchant account, the credit card processor will provide a dashboard where you can see all transactions and create reports.
+Many include a virtual terminal at no extra cost, though some may charge a fee for access or per-transaction use.
+A virtual terminal lets you manually input card information for phone or mail orders or when a card’s chip or magnetic stripe isn’t working.

 TipBottom line